NeggFriedRice/beyblade-battle-sim/README.md

     bash beyblade.sh
     ```
     This bash script will do the following:
-    - Check whether Python 3 has been installed on yoru system
+    - Check whether Python 3 has been installed on your system
     - Create and activate a virtual environment
     - Install the required dependencies (please see 'Dependencies' section for more information)
     - Run the app file
     - Deactivate the virtual environment when the app is closed

-    If you encounter issues running the bash script, enter the following into the terminal
+    If you encounter issues running the bash script, enter the following into the terminal and re-run the bash script
     ```
     chmod +x beyblade.sh
     ```